 Introduction to Bitstamp

-Why choose Bitstamp?
+Why Choose Bitstamp?

 Recognized as a fair and honest exchange by many long-time crypto traders, Bitstamp sees about $200 million a day in trades, putting them in the top tier of all spot trading-only exchanges as far as volume is concerned.
 Bitstamp’s selection of supported coins is somewhat limited, but the trading pairs they do offer have tremendous liquidity.
-They are free of the frills of many newer exchanges and focus on delivering a quality trading experience for traders of any size.
+In addition, they are free of the frills of many newer exchanges and focus on delivering a quality trading experience for traders of any size.

-Creating an account on Bitstamp
+Creating an Account on Bitstamp

-Getting verified on Bitstamp
+Getting Verified On Bitstamp